-Short-term interest rates are expected to continue to rise in countries around the world to cope with inflation.
-While the rise in long-term interest rates may pause due to concerns about an economic slowdown as a result of interest rate hikes, a strong rebound in the stock markets may not be expected any time soon.
-Although general interest from investors is expected to remain low, preparations and studies for re-entry to the equity market and new investments are expected to recover as the uncertainties in the market fade out over time.
+Short-term interest rates began to stabilise; declining slightly towards the end of the year as inflation levels began to fall.
+Rates are expected to remain steady in the short term with the possibility of some decline as 2024 progresses.
+Although general interest to the equity market from investors is expected to remain low, preparations and studies for re-entry to the market and new investments are expected to recover as the uncertainties in the market fade out over time.